lifuyi774/ProcleaveHub/README.md

 >python ProcleaveHub.py -h

 optional arguments:
-  --mode MODE    Three modes can be used: prediction, TrainYourModel, UseYourOwnModel, only select one mode each time.
+  --mode    Three modes can be used: prediction, TrainYourModel, UseYourOwnModel, only select one mode each time.
-  --protease PROTEASE    The protease you want to predict cleavage to, eg:A01.001 Or if you want to build a new model, please create a name.
+  --protease    The protease you want to predict cleavage to, eg:A01.001 Or if you want to build a new model, please create a name.
 There should no space in the model name.
-  --chain CHAIN    A or B
+  --chain    A or B
-  --outputpath OUTPUTPATH    The path of output.
+  --outputpath    The path of output.
-  --inputpath INPUTPATH    The path of the training set file.
+  --inputpath    The path of the training set file.
 Each entry in the training set contains the label, cleavage site position, pdb_id (uniprot accession), and chain type, which are separated by commas.
-  --test_file TEST_FILE    he path of the test set file.
+  --test_file    The path of the test set file.
 Each entry in the training set contains the label, cleavage site position, pdb_id (uniprot accession), and chain type, which are separated by commas.
-  --pre_file PRE_FILE    The path of the pdb file to predict.
+  --pre_file    The path of the pdb file to predict.
-  --model_file MODEL_FILE    The path of the model file to deploy.
+  --model_file    The path of the model file to deploy.
-  --pdb_path PDB_PATH    The path of the pdb files for the training (test or validation) set.
+  --pdb_path    The path of the pdb files for the training (test or validation) set.
-  --inputType INPUTTYPE    pdb
+  --inputType    pdb
-  --batch_size BATCH_SIZE    Batch size
+  --batch_size    Batch size
-  --device DEVICE    cpu or cuda
+  --device    cpu or cuda
-  --n_epochs N_EPOCHS    The number of training epoch.
+  --n_epochs    The number of training epoch.
-  --learning_rate LEARNING_RATE    Learning rate.
+  --learning_rate    Learning rate.
-  --early_stopping EARLY_STOPPING    Number of epochs for early stopping.
+  --early_stopping    Number of epochs for early stopping.

 ## Examples: